 Singapore, Hotel Restoration –

 Opened in 1887, Raffles Hotel Singapore is one of the few remaining great 19th century hotels in the world, and was declared a National Monument in 1987.
-Till today, its neo-Renaissance architecture is preserved both inside and out, giving it a blend of luxury, history and classic colonial design.
+Its neo-Renaissance architecture is preserved both inside and out, giving it a blend of luxury, history and classic colonial design.

 One of the highlights of the restored spaces in the Jubilee Ballroom, which had been a hub of soirees, dances and social fun during the 1920s, earning a reputation as the “finest ballroom in the East.”